Minimum Bayes Risk Decoding for Error Span Detection in Reference-Free Automatic Machine Translation Evaluation: Analysis of MBR Decoding

 \subsection{Comparison with State-of-the-Art}

 Table \ref{tab:w/xcomet} shows the comparison between generative metrics with MBR-\textsc{SoftF1} and the state-of-the-art ESD metric (\citealp{wmtm23}; \citealp{wmtm24}), xCOMET (\citealp{xcomet}) (\code{Unbabel/XCOMET-XXL}).
-According to SPA and \textsc{SoftF1}, Llama-MBR-SOFTF1 (i.e. MBR-\textsc{SoftF1} with \code{Llama-3.3-70B-Inst}) outperforms any variants of xCOMET, ranking lower than xCOMET-Reg only on ${\text{Acc}}_{\text{eq}}^{*}$.
-While these results suggest that the generative ESD method with MBR decoding is competitive for the ESD task, it is worth noting that it entails much higher computational overhead than xCOMET.
+According to SPA and \textsc{SoftF1}, Llama-MBR-\textsc{SoftF1} (i.e. MBR-\textsc{SoftF1} with \code{Llama-3.3-70B-Inst}) outperforms any variants of xCOMET, ranking lower than xCOMET-Reg only on ${\text{Acc}}_{\text{eq}}^{*}$.
+The xCOMET-ESD variants tend to over-predict error spans, which weakens their span-level performance.
+To partially compensate, we additionally report confidence-calibrated variants (xCOMET-ESD-Conf and xCOMET-QE-ESD-Conf) that discard predicted error spans whose confidence falls below a threshold $\lambda$ (we set $\lambda=0.7$).
+This filtering substantially raises their span-level \textsc{SoftF1}, but at the expense of system- and sentence-level performance, and no single $\lambda$ uniformly improves over the unfiltered default; we present the complete analysis in Appendix B. While these results suggest that the generative ESD method with MBR decoding is competitive for the ESD task, it is worth noting that it entails much higher computational overhead than xCOMET.